yegor256/blog/_drafts/phi.md

   24.99
 {% endhighlight %}

-It will take the `customer.country.eq`, datarize it in order to get a boolean data, and then, depending on this data, return either `9.99` or `24.99`.
+It will take the `customer.country.eq`, dataize it in order to get boolean data, and then, depending on this data, return either `9.99` or `24.99`.
 Either one of them has the attribute `add`, which will be used to construct a new object, with an argument `product.price`.
-The result will be used by the `Datarized` Java class in order to continue the process of datarization.
-Finally, the sum of two numbers will be datarized to a Java floating-point number.
+The result will be used by the `Dataized` Java class in order to continue the process of dataization.
+Finally, the sum of two numbers will be dataized to a Java floating-point number.

-The datarization of `customer.country.eq` is happening inside the runtime and is not visible at the level of EOLANG.
+The dataization of `customer.country.eq` is happening inside the runtime and is not visible at the level of EOLANG.
 The object `eq` is called an _atom_, since it's an atomic element of the language---it has to be implemented in Java, not in EOLANG.
 There are other atoms